 Families often operate B & B’s out of their homes.
 Since you are staying in someone’s home, treat it as you would a family member’s home.
 Let them know when you’ll arrive, be respectful of their property, and others staying in the home.

-How's the B & B on Broadway different from hotels and other B&Bs?
+How is the B & B on Broadway different from hotels, Airbnbs, and other B&Bs?

-- Please lock the front door since people may wander in to check out the cool old home if we don’t.
+- Please lock the front door since people may wander in to check out the cool old house if we don’t.

 - The kitchen, downstairs, backyard, and carriage house are our private family areas.
 Please don’t enter these areas unless accompanied by a family member.

 - No smoking anywhere on the property outside or inside.